Nombuso16/Bookstore-clerk/README.md

 # Bookstore-clerk
-Here we have a program for a bookstore
+Here we have a program for a bookstore clerk